Abhaybh025/Voice-Assistant-AVA-/README.md

 - The project currently works on Windows due to usage of Windows-specific paths and commands (like `taskkill`).
 - To use the HugChat chatbot feature, ensure you have the correct `cookies.json` file with your Hugging Face session cookie.
 - Update the music and movie directories in the script to your own file paths if you want to use media playing features.
+- Update the application directories in the script to your own application paths if you want to open desktop applications.

 ---